AnshMaheshwarii/aws-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

-This is my take on the AWS Cloud Resume Challenge — a personal portfolio site that doubles as a resume and a way to actually show (not just tell) what I'm learning in cloud, DevOps, networking, and security.
+My personal portfolio site, built for the AWS Cloud Resume Challenge — showing what I'm learning in cloud, DevOps, networking, and security.

 The frontend is React, deployed through Netlify, with a live serverless backend on AWS — S3, CloudFront, API Gateway, Lambda, and DynamoDB are all wired up and running the visitor counter.

 **Live site:** [ansh-maheshwari.netlify.app](https://ansh-maheshwari.netlify.app/)
 **Repo:** [github.com/AnshMaheshwarii/aws-cloud-resume-challenge](https://github.com/AnshMaheshwarii/aws-cloud-resume-challenge)

-> Note: the whole thing was actually built and tested on AWS, but I'm not keeping every resource deployed permanently gotta watch the Free Tier usage.
+> Note: the whole thing was actually built and tested on AWS, but I'm not keeping every resource deployed permanently — gotta watch the Free Tier usage.
 Screenshots of the full infra and the testing are in the repo if you want proof it works.

 ## What's on the site